Q: What is civil legal aid?A:

 ) to learn more about IOLTA/IOTA, filing fees and the history of funding legal aid in Ohio.

 Q: Why is there a need for civil legal aid?
 A:

-A: The American Community Survey estimates that in 2011 more than 16 percent of the state's population lived in poverty, which means they were living with an annual income of $23,550 or less for a family of four.
+The three-year American Community Survey for 2011-2013 estimates that slightly more than 16 percent of the state's population was living in poverty, which means they were living with an annual income of $23,550 or less for a family of four.
 Further, an individual’s or family’s economic self-sufficiency requires an income of at least twice this amount.
-In 2011, almost 4 million Ohioans, or 35 percent of the state’s population, had incomes below this level of economic self-sufficiency.
+The percentage of Ohioans living in deep poverty (that is, with household income at 50 percent or less of the federal poverty level) increased from 4.6 percent in 2000 to 7.6 percent in 2012.
 These individuals and families lack the resources to pay for a lawyer and, at the same time, are more likely to need the advice and assistance of a lawyer with problems that have been intensified by living in poverty, such as housing security, health care, food stamps or disability assistance, protection from domestic violence, and employment and income stability.
 Civil legal aid is often the only place where they can turn for help.